-Town growth works very different in this grf than it does in the standard game (and likely different than any other grf).
-In normal OpenTTD, all that is required is that you shuffle passengers (or some other cargo) to and from towns and sit back and watch them grow (with an extra food and water requirement thrown in outside of temperate).
-In this grf however, it's not so easy, towns must be grown in stages.
+Town growth works very different in Wasteland than it does in the standard game (and likely different than any other set).
+In normal OpenTTD, all that is required is that you shuffle passengers (or some other cargo) to and from towns and they will grow automatically.
+In this NewGRF however, it's not so easy, towns must be grown in stages by delivering various cargoes.

 There are four stages of buildings, which appear in order: destroyed buildings, makeshift shacks, renewed buildings, and self-sustained buildings.
 Each stage of buildings accepts the cargoes necessary for buildings of the next stage to develop.

 NOTE: All required cargoes must be delivered within the same 2 month period to be effective.
 The amount of cargo delivered does not matter, however.

 On map creation only destroyed buildings are present, the empty rubble of the former towns is all that remains.
 Within these buildings reside a few wastelanders, but otherwise towns are virtually useless at this stage.
 Food and Water must be delivered to these remains in order to allow makeshift shack buildings to be built.
 This is the first step in rebuilding the town, as people begin to settle and construct rudimentary housing from the rubble.
 Once a few shack buildings are present, it will become possible to deliver a third cargo: building supplies.